 Step 4: Add the masala paste and sauté for 3 minutes on low heat.
 Add 1 cup water.
 Mash and strain in the tamarind water.
 Let the gravy come to a boil.
 Thereafter simmer on low heat for 5 to 6 minutes.

-Step 5: Add the fish and kokam and cook on low heat for 3 to 4 minutes.
+Step 5: Add the fish, kokam and green chillies and cook on low heat for 3 to 4 minutes.
 Check for seasoning and add if required.
 Take off the heat and cover and keep aside for at least 10 minutes before serving.

 Serve with hot steamed rice.